-Between all the holiday roasts and New Years toasts, I dunno about you, but I’m ready for some spicy simple dishes.
-Kimchi bokkeumbap (볶음밥), or kimchi fried rice fits the bill and is a perfect example of the the kind of high-flavor, low-effort dishes that I like to make around this time of year.
+With the holidays coming up, dinner party season is in full swing, but between all the roasts and toasts, I like cooking simple, comforting meals at home.
+Kimchi fried rice fits the bill, and it’s a perfect example of the kind of high-flavor, low-effort dishes that I like to make around this time of year.

 - Whisk the kimchi juice, gochujang and soy sauce together until the gochujang is completely dissolved.

-- Put the vegetable oil in a frying pan and heat over medium high heat until hot.
-Add the chopped kimchi and stir fry until the kimchi is starting to brown and is very fragrant.
+Put the vegetable oil in a frying pan and heat over medium-high heat until hot.
+Add the chopped kimchi and stir-fry until the kimchi is starting to brown and is very fragrant.

 Pour the kimchi juice mixture over the rice, and turn up the heat to high.
-Stir-fry, tossing the rice occasionally until the rice starts to brown, and doesn't stick together quite as much.
+Stir-fry, tossing the rice occasionally until the rice starts to brown and doesn't stick together quite as much.

 When the fried rice is done, add the scallions and then plate.
-Top each serving with a sunny-side up egg.
+Top each serving with a sunny-side-up egg.